Table of Contents

 Qualifying When Assets Exceed the Limit

-It is rare for the total value of a Medicaid applicant's assets to be less than $2,000 (most states' limit in 2017).
-Meeting this limit is often a matter of structuring one's assets so they can be considered non-countable assets and / or placing excess assets into trusts.
-One cannot simply give away their excess assets as Medicaid looks into asset transfers as far back as 60 months prior to the application date.
+It is rare for the total value of a Medicaid applicant's assets to be less than $2,000 (most states' limit in 2018).
+Meeting this limit is often a matter of restructuring one's assets so they can be considered non-countable assets and / or placing excess assets into trusts.
+As mentioned previously, one cannot simply give away their excess assets, as Medicaid looks into asset transfers as far back as 60 months prior to the application date.

 How one structures their assets to gain Medicaid eligibility largely depends on the amount by which they exceed the asset limit.
 One simple and common technique when one exceeds the asset limit by less than $15,000 is to create a funeral trust.
 Given that funerals are inevitable, it is logical to allocate money in advance to cover the cost and by doing so it helps qualify for Medicaid.
 Learn more about funeral trusts.